royary/Password-Manager/README.md

 - As a user, I want to be able to view the list of item names in my Manager
 - As a user, I want to be able to delete a password from my Manager
 - As a user, I want to be able to generate random, strong passwords in my Manager
-- As a user, I want to be able to search passwords in my Manager
+- As a user, I want to be able to find passwords in my Manager